AI Sentience Scholars

 Participants are expected to contribute to a research project, a written output, and a final presentation.

 Have more questions?
-Please email the Neuromatch team at aischolars@neuromatch.io
+Review our extensive Question and Answer page.
+You may also email the Neuromatch team at aischolars@neuromatch.io

 Discover if the AI Sentience Scholars program is right for you.